inlivedev/inlive-website/content/docs/introduction/index.md

 date: 2022-03-08
 lastmod: 2022-03-08
 name: Introduction
-title: Welcome to inLive Developer Portal
+title: Introduction
-description: Welcome to developer portal.
-This will be your source and reference how our services can help you to develop a live stream application.
+description: Inlive is an infrastructure as a service that allows a developer to develop a live video capability in their web or app.
 slug: introduction
 weight: 1000
 menu: